khulnasoft-lab/design.khulnasoft.com/contents/components/banner.md

 #### Header

-The header or title should always be present and written to follow our [voice and tone](https://design.gitlab.com/content/voice-tone/) guidelines.
+The header should always be present and written to follow our [voice and tone](https://design.gitlab.com/content/voice-tone/) guidelines.

 #### Paragraph